technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 1. Navigate to Microsoft copilot studio.

-2. Once logged in, make sure you are in the **CustomerService Trial** environment, similar to how you would select an environment when creating a Power App solution.
-If not select the environment from the top-right corner.
+2. Once logged in, make sure you are in the right environment, If not please select the right environment like how you would select an environment when creating a Power App solution.

     <img src="./media/image66.png"
 style="width:6.26806in;height:3.00278in" />